JuniorBecari10/Simple/README.md

 Program to get user's name and age:

 ```
-printl Type your name:
+printl "Type your name: "
-name = input
+name = input str

-printl Type your age:
+printl "Type your age: "
-age = input
+age = input num

-print Your name is $name and your age is $age
+print "Your name is " $name " and your age is " $age "."
 ```